mulle-sde/mulle-craft/README.md

 with no extension.

-If mulle-craft finds no info-folder there then a project specific `.mulle/etc/craft` folder is searched if present.
+If mulle-craft finds no info-folder there then a project specific `.mulle/etc/craft` or `.mulle/share/craft` folder is searched if present.

 ![Searching](dox/searchpath.png)